top of page

 What are my risks of IOL?

-• Hyper-stimulation of womb — Overly frequent contractions may stress the baby.
+• Hyper-stimulation of womb — Excessive contractions may stress the baby.

 • Womb rupture — this serious complication is very rare.
 The main risk factors for rupture are previous C-section and parity.

-• Emergency C-section — If IOL fails, a c-section is then recommended to deliver the baby.
+• Emergency C-section — If IOL fails, a c-section is recommended to deliver the baby safely.

 How is an IOL performed?